All Episodes

 The data did not provide a basis for us to determine with absolute certainty whether there was or was not tampering, as the analysis of such data ultimately is dependent upon assumptions and information that is not certain.

-What do you mean, come on, rush?
+What do you mean, come on, Rush?

-So they just put that in there as a CYA.
+They just put that in there as a CYA.

-Okay, keep the lawsuit off of them.
+Keep the lawsuit off of them.

 Okay, all right.